 If you are angry about the situation, gain control of yourself and know exactly what you want to say.
 Pick a time and place where only the coach can hear you—not during a game or practice, and not where you might be overheard, which could make the coach more defensive.

 You may need to write and even rehearse what you want to say until it sounds the way you want.
 Be prepared to support your assertions with specific examples.
 Then listen carefully to what the coach says in reply.

 If the results are unsatisfactory, you may need to go higher up in the organization, and you should be open with the coach that this is your next step.
 Again, be clear about what you want to say when you meet the athletic director, principal, coaching director or league president.

 Even though intervening feels uncomfortable, remember you are not just standing up for your child, but also for all of the other children that play on the team, or who might play for this coach in future seasons.

 We're so thankful for all of our coaches!
-Whether it's the Misfits, RTC Club/Elite or RTC Adult, their profound influence can last a lifetime.
+Whether it's the Misfits, Club, Elite or Adult, their profound influence can last a lifetime.

-Donate in honor or memory of a coach who made a difference in your life!
+Donate in honor of a coach who made a difference in your life!

-Your generous contribution will help us provide the best for your children!
+Your contribution will help us provide the best for your children!